-- (1) Be responsible for the hiring, supervision and removal of all City employees; - (2) Direct and supervise the administration of all departments and offices but not City boards or agencies, unless so directed by the Council from time to time; - (3) Attend all Council meetings and have the right to take part in discussion but not the right to vote;

-(4) Ensure that all laws, provisions of this Charter and acts of the Council, subject to enforcement and/or administration by him/her or by officers subject to his/her direction and supervision, are faithfully executed;

-(5) Prepare and submit to the Council a proposed annual budget and capital program;

-(6) Submit to the Council and make available to the public an annual report on the finances and administrative activities of the City as of the end of each fiscal year;

-(7) Prepare such other reports as the Council may require concerning the operations of City departments, offices, boards and agencies;

-(8) Keep the Council fully advised as to the financial condition and future needs of the City and make such recommendations to the Council concerning the affairs of the City as s/he deems to be in the best interests of the City;

-(9) Execute contracts, deeds and other documents on behalf of the City as authorized by the Council;

-- (10) Pursue the collection of all allowable fees and taxes and maximize financial revenues as necessary to sustain the City and the service levels set by the Council; and - (11) Perform such other duties as are specified in this Charter or as may be required by the Council.
+- (1) Be responsible for the hiring, supervision and removal of all City employees, except as otherwise limited in Section 4.02 herein; - (2) Direct and supervise the administration of all departments and offices but not City boards or agencies, unless so directed by the Council from time to time; - (3) Attend all Council meetings and have the right to take part in discussion but not the right to vote; - (4) Ensure that all laws, provisions of this Charter and acts of the Council, subject to enforcement and/or administration by him/her or by officers subject to his/her direction and supervision, are faithfully executed; - (5) Prepare and submit to the Council a proposed annual budget and capital program; - (6) Submit to the Council and make available to the public an annual report on the finances and administrative activities of the City as of the end of each fiscal year; - (7) Prepare such other reports as the Council may require concerning the operations of City departments, offices, boards and agencies; - (8) Keep the Council fully advised as to the financial condition and future needs of the City and make such recommendations to the Council concerning the affairs of the City as s/he deems to be in the best interests of the City; - (9) Execute contracts, deeds and other documents on behalf of the City as authorized by the Council; - (10) Pursue the collection of all allowable fees and taxes and maximize financial revenues as necessary to sustain the City and the service levels set by the Council; and - (11) Perform such other duties as are specified in this Charter or as may be required by the Council.

+(Ord.
+No. 2014-18, § 2, 5-28-2014/8-26-2014; Res.
+No. 14-99, § 4(Exh.
+A), 8-4-2014/11-4-2014)

+Sec.
+3.05. - Minimum Qualifications for City Manager.

+The City Manager shall be no less than thirty (30) years of age, and have the minimum qualifications of a combination of a bachelor's degree in public administration, business administration or other related fields from an accredited college or university, and three (3) years' public administration experience; or ten (10) years' experience in a City Manager or Assistant City Manager position, which is certified by the International City Manager Association.

-Section 3.04.
-Absence or disability of Manager.
+Sec.
+3.06. - Absence or disability of Manager.